aarondfrancis/sidecar-inertia/README.md

 }
 ```

+## Deploying Your SSR Function

+After you have added the SSR function to your `sidecar.php`, you should run `php artisan sidecar:deploy --activate` to
+deploy your function.

+This will compile your JavaScript for you as a `beforeDeployment` hook, so you don't have to worry about remembering to do that first.

+## Debugging SSR

+It's recommended that you deploy your Sidecar function locally so that you can test SSR more quickly.
+You can run `php artisan sidecar:deploy --activate` from your local machine and your SSR function will be deployed to Lambda.

+You can also set `ssr.sidecar.debug` to `true` in your `config/inertia.php` file, so that Sidecar will throw exceptions when SSR fails instead of falling back to client-side rendering.
+This will help you diagnose issues quickly.

-### Ziggy (Optional)
+## Ziggy (Optional)

-If you are using Ziggy, you'll need to pass the Ziggy information along to your Lambda.
+If you are using Ziggy, you'll need to pass some Ziggy information along to your Lambda.
 You can do that by adding the following to your
 `HandleInertiaRequests` middleware.

 ```php